TiarkRompf/lms-clean/doc/main/scala/lms/core/traversal.md

 ## Traverse

-The `lms/core/traversal.scala` define how one can traverse the LMS IR.
+The `lms/core/traversal.scala` defines how to traverse the LMS IR.
 Travering a tree-structured IR seems trivial, but traversing LMS IR (sea of the nodes) is not.
 The main challenge is to determine the group of nodes that should be scoped in each block.
-Previously in [Backend](backend.md), we talked about how the scope of the blocks are implicitly expressed via data dependencies and control dependencies.
+Previously in [Backend](backend.md), we talked about how the scopes of the blocks are implicitly expressed via data dependency and control dependencies.
 In `traversal.scala`, we will see how exactly we collect the nodes for each block using the dependency information.

 The basic idea is as follows:
 1. Each block has input-variables and input-effect-variables.
-We call them *bound variables*.
+We call them *bound variables* of a block (see backend.scala).
-2. A node is ready to be schedule for the current block when the bound variables the node depends on are already in path (those blocks are enclosing the current block).
+2. A node is ready to be scheduled for the current block when the bound variables on which the node depends are already in path (those blocks are enclosing the current block).
 3. A node should be scheduled in the current block (instead of in a inner block) when the node is used often.

 ### A recap of dependencies
-In LMS IR, the data dependencies refer to dependencies of data (node A uses symbol B).
-There are also control dependencies, such as two print statements should be generated in the same order, or the read/write order of a mutable cell cannot be randomly shuffled.

-Data dependencies are explicitly presented in the LMS IR.
-However, control dependencies have to be tracked via Effect Systems (see details in [Backend](backend.md)).
+In LMS IR, we have two categories of dependencies: data dependency and control dependencies.
+Data dependency captures node usage (e.g. node A used symbol B).
+This information is already available in the definition of a node (i.e. `rhs: List[Def]`).
+Control dependencies are dependencies caused by effects.
+For example, two print statements should be generated in the original user-defined order, or the read/write order of a mutable cell cannot be randomly shuffled.
+We track control dependencies via Effect Systems (see details in [Backend](backend.md)).
-At LMS IR construction, we track the various categories of effects of the LMS nodes, and then build dependencies from the effects.
-The dependencies are captured via either *soft-dependency* or *hard-dependency*.
+Control dependencies can be further categorized into *soft* and *hard* dependencies.
-If node A hard-depends on node B, then scheduling A means B must be scheduled before A.
+If node A hard-depends on node B, then B must be scheduled before A.
-If node A soft-depends on node B, then B should never be scheduled after A (but B might not be scheduled even if A is scheduled).
+If node A soft-depends on node B, then B should never be scheduled after A, but B might not be scheduled even if A is scheduled.

-### Dead Code Elimination
+### Dead Code Elimination (DCE)

-In a real scenario, we first run a dead code elimination (DCE) pass before we traverse the graph.
+In a real scenario, we first run a DCE pass before we traverse the graph.
 The DCE pass is currently implemented in `class DeadCodeElimCG` (in file `lms/core/backend.scala`).

 The basic idea for DCE is like this.
-We track 2 categories of `Backend.Sym`s, the *live* and *reach* sets.
+We track two categories of `Sym`s, the *live* and *reach* sets.
-1. The reach set is the set of nodes (or Syms of the nodes) that are reachable via hard-dependencies.
+1. The reach set is the set of nodes (or Syms of the nodes) that are reachable via hard dependencies.
 It includes both data dependencies and control dependencies.
 2. The live set is the set of nodes (or `Backend.Sym`s of the nodes) that are needed only via data dependencies.